Poincar{\'e} series and linking of Legendrian knots: The case of non simple geodesics

+where the equality holds in the sense of De Rham currents.
+Moreover, the linking of the Legendrians is given by the formula

+\end{theo} We note that, in the case where one of the $c_i$ is a point then our perturbed curves are chosen so that $\tilde{c}_1\cap\tilde{c}_2=\emptyset$.
+In the terminology of symplectic topology (see \S\ref{ss:microlocal-symplectic} below), we say that the constructible function $f_i$ is quantizing the Legendrian knot $\Sigma(\tilde{c}_i)$, where $\Sigma(\tilde{c}_1)$ (resp. $\Sigma(\tilde{c}_2)$) is the Legendrian knot $\Sigma_1^{T_0}$ (resp. $\Sigma_2^{-T_0'}$) with the conventions of paragraph~\ref{sss:tangent-space}.
+The rest of this Section is devoted to the proof of this Theorem

-\subsubsection{Lifting everything to $S^*X$}
+\subsection{Lifting everything to $S^*X$}

-We would now like to turn this decomposition of the curve $\tilde{c}_i$ into a proper decomposition of $\Sigma(\tilde{c}_i)$.
-The convenient way to do that is to introduce the (unit) conormal bundle of $X_{i,j}$ -- see~\cite[Def.
+We would now like to turn the decomposition of the curve $\tilde{c}_i$ into a proper decomposition of $\Sigma(\tilde{c}_i)$.
+It is convenient to introduce the (unit) conormal bundle of $X_{i,j}$ -- see~\cite[Def.
 2.4.1 p.~442]{Al} for the case of more general polyhedra.
 Recall that, for every vector $v\in T_xX$, we defined in Section~\ref{a:geometry} the covector $v^\flat\in T_x^*X$ as the image of $v$ by the isomorphism induced by the metric $g$ on $X$.
 In order to define the unit conormal bundle above $X_{i,j}$, we have three kind of points to distinguish: \begin{itemize} \item The points in the interior of $X_{i,j}$.
 Above such points, the (unit) conormal bundle is obviously empty. \item The regular points of $\tilde{c}_{i,j}$.
 Here, we take the same convention as for $\Sigma(\tilde{c}_i)$, i.e. the points in the unit conormal bundle above some regular point $\tilde{c}_{i,j}(t_0)$ are given by the point

 where $\tilde{c}_{i,j}(t)$ is parametrized by arc length. \item The singular points of $\tilde{c}_{i,j}$.
 Again, we take an arc-length (away from the singularities) parametrization $t\mapsto\tilde{c}_{i,j}(t)$ of the curve $\tilde{c}_{i,j}$.
 Above such a point $\tilde{c}_{i,j}(t_0)$, the derivative $\tilde{c}_{i,j}'(t_0)$ is not well defined.
 Yet, we have the existence of the two following limits: